STK35

-STK35L1 is a protein that in humans is encoded by the STK35 (serine/threonine kinase 35) gene.
+Serine/threonine-protein kinase 35 is a protein that in humans is encoded by the STK35 gene (previously STK35L1).

 It is a member of the NKF4 (New Kinase Family 4) Ser/Thr kinases (STK) family and classified in group "Other" in the human kinome.

 Previously, STK35L1 was named as Clik1 (CLP36 Interacting Kinase 1) based on a study that showed an association of STK35 with CLP36 after overexpression of both proteins in osteosarcoma cells.
 Clik1 gene described by Vallenius et al. code for a protein of 501 amino acids.
 Later, Goyal et al. found that coding sequence of the STK35 gene is incomplete.
 The newly identified sequence of the STK35 gene codes for a protein of 534 amino acids with a N-terminal elongation of 133 amino acids.
 It has been designated as STK35L1.

 Functions

 STK35L1 is predominantly found in the nucleus and the nucleolus.
 Nuclear actin was identified as a novel binding partner of STK35L1.
 However, it can interact with PDLIM1/CLP-36 in the cytoplasm and localize to actin stress fibers.
 STK35L1 regulates the expression of CDKN2A and inhibiting G1- to S-phase transition.
 Depletion of STK35L1 by siRNA impaired endothelial cell migration.
 STK35L1 may act as a central kinase linking the cell cycle and migration of endothelial cells.